For the given function, find out the largest open ... | Channels for Pearson+

 Summary

-For the given function, find out the largest open interval of the domain over which the function is decreasing.
+For the given function, find out the largest open interval of the domain over which the function is increasing.

 A